wyldphyre/LockScreenBackgroundSaver/README.md

 - `-shownew`: The output folder will be opened if new images are found
 - `-output:<folder>`: The folder where images will be placed

+## Ignoring Images

+If there are images you don't want placed into the output folder, create an `ignore.txt` file in the output folder and copy the name of the file (excluding the extension) into the file.
+Place each ignored file name on a separate line.
+The app will check this file, if present, for files that it will ignore.

 ## To Do

 - Provide a way to specify that only certain types of images are stored, such as desktop or phone backgrounds.